These Keto Salted Caramel Chocolate Chip Cookies are rich, chewy and even better than their sugary, carb laden counterparts.

 - 3 cups blanched almond flour (I use this brand)

-- 1 tablespoon grass-fed collagen gelatin (I use this brand)
+- 1 tablespoon grass-fed gelatin (I use this brand)

 - 1 teaspoon baking soda

 - 1 teaspoon vanilla extract (I use this brand)

 - 1 teaspoon caramel extract (I use this brand)